qwename/tclqBot/README.md

 ### Status

-- Safe interpreter to *eval* scripts.
+- Safe interpreter for every guild ID to *eval* scripts.
+- Save procs from each guild ID in a local sqlite3 database.